rayes0/scripts/cutefetch/README.md

 ## Configuration

-The default behaviour of cutefetch can be configured with the environment variables.
+The default behaviour of cutefetch can be configured with environment variables.
 You may declare these either in a file run by bash on startup (eg: `~/.bashrc`), or manually using `export VARIABLE=VALUE`.

 ### Variables